Will Insulin Kill a Non Diabetic Person? Risks and Side Effects

 will insulin kill a non diabetic person

-Role of Insulin: How Insulin Affects Diabetics
+Role of Insulin: How it Affects

 But what happens if you take insulin without diabetes?
 The body already produces what it needs, so it can be risky if it’s in large amounts.
 However, not all insulins affect diabetics the same way; it changes the risk factor in non-diabetics as well.
 To understand that risk, it’s useful to know how each insulin type works: